isomerpages/sndgo-corp/_resources/Business Resources.md

 ## <a href="https://www.imda.gov.sg/StartDigital">Start Digital</a>

-With the Start Digital Pack, you can gain an advantage to better capture business opportunities, without being constrained by day-to-day operations..
+With the Start Digital Pack, you can gain an advantage to better capture business opportunities, without being constrained by day-to-day operations.
 As a new business, you can approach any of the partners to take up your Start Digital Pack, with costs waived for a minimum of 6 months.

 Start Digital, start Right.